-The Gauntlet would be the last opened cockpit fighter to be used by the Royal Air Force and would achieve the historic landmark of becoming the first aircraft to intercept another by the use of radar, with a small number still in RAF service at the
+The Gauntlet was the last opened cockpit fighter used by the Royal Air Force and made history by becoming the first aircraft to intercept another by the use of radar, with a small number still in RAF service at the

-With the Air Ministry looking to replace the Bristol Bulldog fighter, Specification F.20/27 was issued for which
+With the Air Ministry looking to replace the Bristol Bulldog fighter, Specification F.20/27 was issued,

-Gloster submitted their 450-hp Bristol Mercury powered SS.18 design and this made its maiden flight during January 1929.
-Further development of the design continued with the SS.18A powered by
+Gloster submitted their 450-hp Bristol Mercury powered SS.18 design and this made its maiden flight in January 1929.
+Further development continued, with the SS.18A powered by

-It was to be the SS.19B fitted with a 640-hp Mercury VIS.2 engine that would be ordered under Specification 24/33 as the Gauntlet and the prototype made its first flight during July 1933.
+It was the SS.19B fitted with a 640-hp Bristol Mercury VIS.2 engine that would be ordered under Specification 24/33 as the Gauntlet and the prototype made its first flight in July 1933.
 The

 as possible.
-With this being achieved it meant that when the type appeared in Royal Air Force service it was said to be the best day/night fighter in the world.
+This being achieved meant that when the type entered Royal Air Force service it was said to be the best fighter in the world.

-The 17th December 1934 saw the first of twenty four production Mk Is fly, with deliveries of the type beginning five months later in May 1935 when No. 19 Squadron, RAF Duxford began to be equipped
+The 17th December 1934 saw the first of twenty four production Gauntlet Mk Is fly, with deliveries of the type beginning five months later on the 25th May 1935 when No. 19 Squadron based at RAF Duxford began to be equipped

 with the aircraft, replacing their Bulldog Mk IIAs.

-During 1934 Hawker Aircraft had purchased the Gloster Aircraft Company, this lead to the only other production variant the Gauntlet Mk II being built inline with Hawker's methods.
+During 1934 Hawker Aircraft had purchased the Gloster Aircraft Company, this led to the only other production variant the Gauntlet Mk II being built inline with Hawker's methods.
 This was the only

-difference to the Mk I with top speed, range, service ceiling and armament being identical.
+difference to the Gauntlet Mk I, with top speed, range, service ceiling and armament being identical.

-At the height of its service with RAF Fighter Command 14 squadrons were equipped with the Gauntlet.
+At the height of its service with Fighter Command 14 squadrons were equipped with the Gauntlet.
 Its most notable achievement happened on the 8th November 1937 when three Gauntlets from No. 32 Squadron, with assistance from

-December 1939.
-In the Middle East the type would still be used as a front line aircraft by the Royal Air Force and Royal Australian Air Force until late 1940.
+in October 1939.
+In the Middle East the type would still be used as a frontline aircraft by the Royal Air Force and Royal Australian Air Force until late 1940.